eun-ice/atomicring/README.md

 - fast, try_push and try_pop are O(1)
 - scales well even during heavy concurrency
-- only 4 words of memory overhead
+- AtomicRingBuffer has only 4 words of memory overhead (AtomicRingQueue has 6 words of overhead)
+- blocking pop supported via AtomicRingQueue
 - no memory allocations after initial creation

 Downsides

 - growing/shrinking is not supported
-- no blocking poll support
 - maximum capacity of (usize >> 16) entries
 - capacity is rounded up to the next power of 2